vicramon/vim-tutorial/chapters/motions.md

 You can capitalize any of these motions and they will skip across special characters.
 For example, `E` will skip across parentheses, whereas `e` will stop at each special character.

-<div><textarea>
-Hit w to go across these words.
-See how the cursor always goes to the first character?

-Hit e to go across these words.
-See how the cursor always goes to the last character?

-Hit b to go across these words.
-See how the cursor always goes to the first character?

-Skip across special characters by using W, E, and B:

-Here is a crazy.(word)[with] special characters.
-</textarea></div>

 ## Precise motion with f and t